CURRENT NEWS

 CHANGE REGARDING CERTIFICATES OF PLAN COMPLETION

-Effective February 1, 2008, the office of D. Sims Crawford, Chapter 13 Standing Trustee will file a Certificate of Plan Completion with the Bankruptcy Clerk after the final distribution to creditors has been made, and after the Chapter 13 case has been audited.
+Effective February 1, 2008, the office of Bradford W. Caraway, Chapter 13 Trustee will file a Certificate of Plan Completion with the Bankruptcy Clerk after the final distribution to creditors has been made, and after the Chapter 13 case has been audited.
 Even if the debtor makes the final plan payment early in the month, the Trustee's Certificate will not be filed until after the next regular monthly distribution cycle, when the final disbursement to creditors is made and the case is audited.

 CHANGE REGARDING PLAN PAYMENTS MADE BY EMPLOYER CHECK, MONEY ORDER OR CASHIERS CHECK